sophiewigmore/bom/README.md

 * Does a better job of conveying the information we think is important
 * The tooling ecosystem feels better fleshed out for the use cases we have (language module metadata collection)

+**Format Concerns**

+The fact that these scanning tools all seem to have enriched BOM outputs that are outside of either SPDX or CycloneDX and then there translations to these formats are sparse is with interesting and cause for pause.

+* Why do these tools not just try and do everything in the existing BOM formats that they support?
+* Why is the translation between their format and the "official" format so sparse?
+* Is it sparse because they don't care about those formats or because they cannot get more specfic?

 #### To Do
 * Conversion tooling